Against the current: Brazil's dangerous militias | DW | 04.09.2019

 The criminal "militias" in Brazil are mostly made up of police officers who commit violent crimes and go unpunished in those areas which have been given up by the state.
 They control more than half of the country.

-From the Brazilian government's point of view, a different group is, however, far more dangerous for the internal stability and security of the country: the paramilitary groups, which are also referred to as "militias."
+From the Brazilian government's point of view, however, far more dangerous for the internal stability and security of the country are the paramilitary groups, also referred to as "militias."

-According to information from the Brazilian federal police, these militias are made up of public servants from the area of public security, that means: they are members of the police force, the military police, and even the fire brigade, who commit crimes that go unpunished.
+According to information from the Brazilian federal police, these militias are made up of public servants from the area of public security: they are members of the police force, the military police, and even the fire brigade, who commit crimes that go unpunished.
 "The people work for the state and at the same time for organized crime," a senior police officer told me.

 Read more: Brazil's cocaine trade leaves widespread violence in its wake